amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - NAS-FCOS: Fast Neural Architecture Search for Object Detection
         - https://github.com/Lausannen/NAS-FCOS

+# Product Recognition
+- Fine-Grained Product Class Recognition for Assisted Shopping
+    - ICCV 2015 workshop
+    - still based on a lot of feature designs. not fully by neural network
+- Product recognition in store shelves as a sub-graph isomorphism problem
+    - arxiv 2017, ICIAP 2017
+    - still based on sift matching. solving the problem to match the observed production relationship with a pre-defined layout graph.
+- Recognizing Products: A Per-exemplar Multi-label Image Classification Approach
+    - ECCV14
+    - recognize based on SIFt matching.

 # Data
 - Connecting Vision and Language with Localized Narratives
     - provide annotations on coco (all, 100k+) and part (504k) of open image dataset